redhat-developer/service-binding-operator/examples/multiple_services/README.md

-# Multiple Services Binding Example
+# Binding Multiple Services to an application

 This document describes step-by-step the actions to create the required infrastructure to demonstrate multiple services binding built on existing